cylc/cylc-admin/docs/proposal-new-output-syntax.md

   or not, so assume they are required and let the existing Cylc 7 suicide triggers clean up any resulting incomplete tasks

-### How to detect Cylc 7 workflows?
+### Detecting Cylc 7 Workflows

-- detect `suite.rc` vs `flow.cylc` config filename?
-  - users might change the filename without upgrading the syntax?
+Assume Cylc 7 if the config filename is `suite.rc`.
+If users change the filename without upgrading the syntax they will get validation errors.
-- require users to add an explicit marker comment in the file?
-- other?

 ## Visibility of Incomplete Tasks